mfisherman/docker/README.md

 # Docker

-A selection of dockerfiles that I made over time.
+A selection of dockerfiles.
 Images are available on [docker hub](https://hub.docker.com/u/mfisherman).

 ## Getting Started